The Adventures of Milo and Otis

 The Adventures of Milo and Otis (子猫物語, Koneko Monogatari) is a 1986 Japanese adventure comedy-drama film about two animals: Milo, an orange tabby cat, and Otis, a pug.
 The original Japanese version, narrated by Shigeru Tsuyuki and with poetry recitation by Kyōko Koizumi, was released on July 12, 1986.
-Fuji TV's international subsidiary, Fujisankei Communications International removed 15 minutes from the original film and released a shorter English-language version, written by Mark Saltzman and narrated by Dudley Moore, in North America by Columbia Pictures on August 25, 1989.
+Fuji TV's international subsidiary, Fujisankei Communications International removed 15 minutes from the original film and released a shorter English-language version, written by Mark Saltzman and narrated by Dudley Moore; this version was released in North America by Columbia Pictures on August 25, 1989.

 Plot

 On Nippon Farm, a mother cat has given birth to kittens.
 One of the kittens is named Milo (Chatran (チャトラン, Chatoran) in the Japanese version), and has a habit of being too curious and getting himself into trouble.
 He meets a pug puppy named Otis (Poosky (プー助, Pūsuke) in the Japanese version), and they soon become friends.
 One day, when Milo is hiding inside a box floating in the river, it breaks loose from the dock, and he accidentally drifts downstream.
 Otis runs after Milo, who himself goes on many adventures, escaping one obstacle after another.

 Milo encounters a bear, escapes from a raven and Deadwood Swamp, steals a dead muskrat from a fox, follows a railroad called Nippon Bearway to the home of a deer who shelters him, sleeps in a nest with an owl, stays for a while with a pig and her piglets, catches a fish and is robbed of it by a raccoon, is mobbed by seagulls, and evades another bear, then a snake, before falling into a deep pit.

 For his part, Otis follows Milo throughout, usually only an hour behind and less than a mile out of range.
 Finally, the two catch up with one another.
 While Milo is in the hole, Otis pulls him out by means of a rope.
 Milo and Otis are reunited, and soon find mates of their own: Joyce, a white cat, for Milo; and Sondra, a French pug, for Otis.
 Afterward, they briefly part ways and raise offspring of their own.
 Later, Milo, Otis, Joyce, and Sondra (along with their litters) happily find their way back together through the forest to their farm.